- how to write a press release

 Step 7: Boilerplate.

-Generally, this serves as a block of text, no longer than a paragraph or so, where you can go into detail about what your company is and what it does.
-This is more useful for journalists than your average customer who likely knows your company, and is just reading the release for new information about a certain development.
-For a journalist, this helps provide valuable context about your company to see if it makes sense for them to try and follow up.
-As a result, you want to go more informative than “salesy” with the content here.
+This paragraph is where you can go into detail about what your company is and what it does.
+For a journalist, this helps provide valuable context regarding your company to see if it makes sense for them to follow up.
+You want to go more informative than “salesy” with the content here.

 Step 8: Final Notation

-While the bulk of press releases out there follow a general format, there are going to be cases where you need to add certain information or features based on your niche or the type of announcements.
-If you do a little digging, there are press release samples you can find that meet these needs.
+While the bulk of press releases out there follow a general format, there are cases where you need to add unique information or features based on your niche or the type of announcement.
+Bring in our team of experts to help you Customize your Press Release for your audience the right way!

 “First, be sure you have a good reason for sending a press release.” – Entrepreneur magazine staff

 These words, from the staff of Entrepreneur magazine, embody the first step that goes into writing a successful release.
-You know the purpose of a press release, so let’s focus on what can sink it.
+You know the purpose of a press release, so focus on what can sink it.
 One major issue can be that your topic simply isn’t worth the attention you’re trying to garner.
-Good reasons come in many shapes or forms and often rely heavily on what’s relevant to your industry.

 “Quotes should be used to provide insight and opinion and sound like a real person said them.
 They definitely shouldn’t be full of jargon or technical language.” – Janet Murray, The Guardian